Crashededed/ML-Powered_File_Prioritization_Engine/README.md

 ## ⚙️ Payload Features - Performance-Oriented Engineering:

-- **Static Memory Allocation** - Uses priority queues to maintain only the top $N$ files per focus, preventing memory spikes when scanning millions of files.
+- **Static Memory Allocation:**
+     Uses priority queues to maintain only the top $N$ files per focus, preventing memory spikes when scanning millions of files.

+- **W-Character Support:**
-- **W-Character Support** - Fully compatible with **UTF-16 filenames** (essential for diverse environments containing Hebrew, Russian, or specialized symbols).
+ Fully compatible with **UTF-16 filenames** (essential for diverse environments containing Hebrew, Russian, or specialized symbols).

-- **Sub-Millisecond Dwell Time**  - By avoiding file I/O (reading content), the payload can scan an entire workstation in seconds, significantly reducing the window for EDR detection.
+- **Sub-Millisecond Dwell Time:**
+ By avoiding file I/O (reading content), the payload can scan an entire workstation in seconds, significantly reducing the window for EDR detection.

+- **Standalone Execution:**
+ The payload is compiled into a single executable with no external dependencies, ensuring it can run on any Windows machine without leaving a trace of Python or C++ runtime libraries.

 ## 📂 Repository Structure
 ```